smarkets/marge-bot/README.md

 If marge-bot was made an admin to handle approver impersonation and/or adding a reviewed-by field, then you will also need to add **`sudo`** scope under `Impersonation Tokens` in the User Settings.
-Assuming your GitLab install is install is `https://your-gitlab.example.com` the link will be at `https://your-gitlab.example.com/admin/users/marge-bot/impersonation_tokens`).
+Assuming your GitLab install is `https://your-gitlab.example.com` the link will be at `https://your-gitlab.example.com/admin/users/marge-bot/impersonation_tokens`).